She'iltot: Place of composition

 According to Abraham ibn Daud, Aḥai of Shabha completed his She'iltot between the years 741 and 763 CE, a timeframe corroborated by Sherira ben Hanina in his Iggeret.
-It is unclear whether he compiled his work in indigenous Israel or in Lower Mesopotamia (called "Babylonia"), although it is without question that he moved from Babylonia to indigenous Israel around the time that Natroi (Natronai) Kahana, his subordinate, was made the Gaon of Babylonia in 748 CE.
+It is unclear whether he compiled his work in Lower Mesopotamia (called "Babylonia") or in the Land of Israel, where he moved from Babylonia around the time that Natroi (Natronai) Kahana, his subordinate, was made the Gaon of Babylonia in 748 CE.
 Some scholars conjecture that Aḥai must have written She'iltot in the Land of Israel, for the Aramaic word šˀelṯā (שְאֵילְתָא) was employed in the sense of quæstio (the scientific investigation of a matter) only by the Jews of Israel.
 These argue that Sheilta is of Hebrew origin, as is shown by the words buṣina and bisha, which accompany it.
 Samuel Mendelsohn wrote extensively about the explanation of this term.

 Others seek to prove a Palestinian influence in Aḥai's work by his frequent use of the Jerusalem Talmud and of Hebrew Midrashim, Leviticus Rabbah, Ecclesiastes Rabbah, and Tanḥuma, all of which were thought to be unknown at this time in Babylonia, although this rationale is refuted by Louis Ginzberg who argues that all the alleged quotations from the Jerusalem Talmud can in fact be traced to other sources.
 Aḥai, in his She'iltot, also made use of the Avot of Rabbi Natan.

 The contemporary synopses of Babylonian rabbis Yehudai ben Nahman (author of Halakhot Pesukot) and Simeon Kayyara (author of Halakhot Gedolot) confine themselves to important decisions of the Talmud, with the omission of all discussions, and with the addition of short elucidations of words - as these works were intended for scholars rather than common people.
 Aḥai, in contrast, wrote for thoughtful laymen.
 Aḥai's treatises upon Biblical and rabbinical laws (numbering 190 or 191, with additions from later writers) were written with special reference to the practice of such moral duties as benevolence, love, respect for parents, and love of truth.